What Are Research Peptides?

 A true aphrodisiac!
 Bremelanotide or PT 141 is a totally new class of drugs called melanocortin agonists.
 And as the name suggests, it too is related to melatonin.
-In fact, Bremelanotide is an offshoot, or to put in in simpler terms, a “concentrated” version of what gives Melanotan such a powerful pro-sexual effects.
+In fact, Bremelanotide is an offshoot, or to put in in simpler terms, a “concentrated” version of what gives Melanotan such powerful pro-sexual effects.
 Bremelanotide has been proven to be outstandingly effective in both men and women.
 In fact, it has just been approved to be sold under the brand name Vyleesi, as a medication used to treat low sexual desire in women.
 And it also helps a woman achieve an orgasm.
-This is a monumental advancement in the area of sexual relations since it’s been thought that what used to be called “frigidity” in women was something that was too often ignored in regard to the psychological state and considered impossible to cure though chemical or hormonal manipulation.
+This is a monumental advancement in the area of sexual relations since it’s been thought that what used to be called “frigidity” in women was something that was too often ignored in regard to the psychological state and considered impossible to cure through chemical or hormonal manipulation.
 Bremelanotide has changed all we know about the condition.
 This was too important to ignore, not to mention, the economic potential is staggering.
 Of course, most people aren’t going to inject themselves, even with a tiny insulin needle, so “Vyleesi” is a nasal spray.
 This too is not as effective as the injectable but it does work.
 In men, Bremelanotide works in a completely different fashion than other sexual enhancers such as Viagra and Cialis.
 Those are nitric acid (NO) boosters and NO is needed to provide blood to the penis.
 As anyone who has used either drug knows, they work very well, as long as there is arousal.
-It is certainly possible to experience impotence with the use of Viagra or Cialis is the desire is not there, or if there’s anxiety, nervousness or any other psychological reason that is usually the cause of failure to achieve an erection.
-With Bremelanotide, a 60 year old man can experience spontaneous erections like that of a 16 year old.
-This is something mankind has wished for since there’s been wishes!
+It is certainly possible to experience impotence with the use of Viagra or Cialis is the desire is not there, or if there’s anxiety, nervousness, or any other psychological reason that is usually the cause of failure to achieve an erection.
+With Bremelanotide, a 60-year-old man can experience spontaneous erections like that of a 16-year-old.
+This is something mankind has wished for since there have been wishes!
 It is the veritable fountain of youth!

 And now for the downside.
 (No getting away from it).